axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-ctl.1.md

   - `--control=\<socket\>` or `-c`

-    Specify the socket to use to access {{% productparam "pe" %}}.
+    Specify the socket to use to access {{% param "product.pe" %}}.
 Only needed when using a non-standard socket.

   - `--id=\<path-to-the-key\>` or `-i`

     The path to the password-protected private key file.
-This is the same path that you use in the `key-file()` option of the {{% productparam "ose" %}} configuration file.
+This is the same path that you use in the `key-file()` option of the {{% param "product.ose" %}} configuration file.

   - `--secret=\<passphrase-of-the-key\>` or `-s`